 - neurological disorders, such as multiple sclerosis (MS), Parkinson’s disease, or spinal cord compression

 Some medications may cause nocturia as a side effect.
-This is particularly true of diuretics (water pills), which are prescribed to treat high blood pressure.
+This is particularly true of diuretics (water pills), which are prescribed to treat high blood pressure, congestive heart failure, or any type of fluid retention.

-Another common cause of nocturia is excessive fluid consumption.
-Alcohol and caffeinated beverages are diuretics, which means that drinking them causes your body to produce more urine.
-Consuming alcohol or caffeinated beverages in excess can lead to nighttime waking and needing to urinate.
+Alcohol and caffeinated beverages are also diuretics, meaning drinking them causes your body to produce even more urine.
+Therefore, consuming alcohol or caffeinated beverages in excess can lead to nighttime waking and needing to urinate.

-Other people who have nocturia have simply developed a habit of waking up during the night to urinate.
+Other people who have nocturia may have developed a habit of waking up during the night to urinate.

 Questions your doctor may ask you also include: